Find Trade Colleges

 $24,017 Avg Student Debt

 In-state students pay an average of $7,657 in tuition and fees if they attend Western New Mexico University full time.
-Out-of-state students pay an average of $14,287.
-On average, bachelor’s degree students take out $24,017 in loans while pursuing their degree.
-Around 64% of those degree recipients were women.
+If you are from out of state, expect to pay an average of $14,287.
+Bachelor’s Degree recipients from Western New Mexico University accumulate an average of $24,017 in student debt by the time they complete their degree.
+Of those students who received their degree, 64% were women.

 2,443 Total Awards